Blogs

 Complementing our Music curriculum

 One of the strands of our Music specialist curriculum is “Appreciation”, where we wish for students to develop an appreciation for traditional music from around the world, and similarities and differences of different regional music and musical instruments.
 As the learning took place via online remote learning during the Home-Based Learning period in Singapore, this specific VR content was designed to expose students to various common musical instruments they might come across in their lives, was was meant to engage the students in music even when they had no easy access to the music room in school.
+Note: The above experience might be limited unless viewed using a VR headset.

 As you can see, our VR content is still developing and while it still has an amateurish feel to the final creation, we are nevertheless very proud that it is a true collaboration between our teachers and the VR designers.
 There are lots of easily available VR contents in the market; however, what we truly value in this TGI and VERE360 partnership, is that we truly customise the content to suit the learning of the students, and that we celebrate teacher agency and teachers as co-creators of content.